wboykinm/billmorris.io/blog/_drafts/2025-09-20-colorblind-cartographer.md

 ## What I do about it

 This is the _tiniest_ of oversimplifications, but color in the digital sphere is basically just numbers.

+I've spent most of my life, perhaps not celebrating, but at least appreciating the difference of my perspective.
+I know that my world looks different from everyone else's, but it's never felt like a less than.
+But in working on this piece.
+I finally earnestly solicited some opinions from friends and colleagues about what they saw in the same images that I was looking at.
+In particular in the comparison between, the true color image of the airstrip above with its protonopia simulation.
+Version next to it.
+The words, I heard to describe my simulated view of the world were leached desaturated sepia.
+This was honestly shocking, and perhaps the first hint.
+I've had since I was very young that the world might.
+Possibly be more vibrant than I ever imagined.